FAQ

 Our Most frequent questions and answers

 The Farmhouse at Lavender Hill Farm is now open year-round!
-This includes our Farmhouse Boutique and new Copper Room used for workshops, events and private rentals.
-The 2024 summer season at Lavender Hill Farm will begin on May 10 and will last through October 27.
-During this time, our farm will be open to the public seven days a week from 10am to 5pm.
+This includes our Farmhouse Boutique and Copper Room used for workshops, events and private rentals.
+The summer season at Lavender Hill Farm begins on the Friday before Mother’s Day (mid-May) and lasts through the Sunday before Halloween (late-October).
+During this time, our farm is FREE to visit and open to the public seven days a week from 10am to 5pm.
 We will be closed on July 4th.
-We are excited to share another season filled with more ways to experience the lavender!
-Our farm is FREE to visit during our summer season operational hours of 10am – 5pm, seven days a week.
-Guests are welcome to explore our entire property including walking trails, gardens, labyrinth, farmhouse boutique, events barn, and rolling hills of lavender.
+Guests are welcome to explore our entire property including walking trails, gardens, labyrinth, Farmhouse Boutique, events barn, and rolling hills of lavender.
 Check out our full events calendar and follow us on Facebook.
 We are looking forward to your visit!

 May– Lavender fields are getting prepped for the season.
 Our green houses are bursting with baby lavender plants ready to be sold in our annual plant sale or to be added to our farm.
 Our landscaping and gardens are feeling lots of love as our team prepares them for a season of public viewing.